Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Recovery from Arrays of identical (noisy) q-cells

-where now $\ham^{(n)} := \sum_{j=1}^n \hat{h}_j$ is the QB Hamiltonian while $\hat{h}_j$ and $\dstate_j^{(n)}$ represent respectively the local Hamiltonian terms and the reduced density matrix of the $j$-th q-cell (notice that with the convention we have fixed $\en(\dstate^{(n)};\ham^{(n)})$ can only take values in the interval $[0,n]$).
-As a noise model for the system we'll assume that each q-cell undergoes the same LCPT transformation, so that given $\dstate^{(n)}$ the input state of the QB, its output counterpart is described by the density matrix
+As a noise model for the whole system we'll assume each q-cell undergoing the same CPTP transformation.
+Given $\dstate^{(n)}$ the input state of the quantum battery, its output will be described by the density matrix

 With such a choice our energy-constrained figures of merit in Eq.~(\ref{def:ergo_nusi1}) and Eq.~(\ref{def:ergo_nusi1loc}) rewrite as